Chrome Division: Booze, Broads and Beelzebub (2007)

 Although there was no official release on the subject, Shagrath said in an interview with Live-Metal.net that Chrome Division had several new songs post Doomsday Rock 'n Roll, and that the band would probably try to produce a new album in mid-2007.
 Björn Luna also said that there was to be a second album in an interview on MetalEagle.com and explained that the band has signed a three-album contract with Nuclear Blast.

 On 15 January 2008, Chrome Division announced they had finished recording their second album.
-It was recorded between 7 and 14 January 2008 at Studio Fredmann.
+It was recorded between 7 and 14 January 2008 at Studio Fredman.
 The album, entitled Booze, Broads and Beelzebub, was released on 18 July 2008, with the band claiming it is "a much better sounding album than the first one".

 In addition, the band issued a statement on their MySpace confirming preparation for their third release.

 Musical style

 Shagrath cites Chrome Division's influences as Black Label Society, Spiritual Beggars and AC/DC, and says that he wanted the band to sound like an '80s rock 'n roll heavy metal band.
 He also talked about the band trying adhere to that image, through lyrical content and such.
-Reviewers compared the sound of the music to Motörhead, and Black Label Society and compared the "fun" attitude of the band to Turbonegro.
+Reviewers compared the sound of the music to Motörhead and Black Label Society and compared the "fun" attitude of the band to the punk band Turbonegro.
+Martin Popoff called Chrome Division a biker metal band.
+Other common labels include hard rock and heavy metal.
 Shagrath has said that future releases from the band will be "musically the same thing", but that they will "try to add different ingredients" and they may also change the lyrical content.